 Claiming for commission earned on PPI

-Even if you don't think you were mis-sold, you may be able to complain about commission earned by a provider as a reward for the sale of PPI, often called Plevin.
+Even if you don't think you were mis-sold, you may be able to complain about commission earned by a provider as a reward for PPI without telling you, often called Plevin.
 You do not need to know or explain how much commission was paid for your PPI.